nus-cs2103-AY2122S2/tp/docs/UserGuide.md

 * Unmarks the task at the specified `INDEX` to change the status back to not done.
 * The index refers to the index number shown in the displayed Task list.
 * The index **must be a positive integer** 1, 2, 3, …​
+* Unmarking an unmarked task (i.e., that is already set as not done) will not change its physical state.

 Examples:
 * `unmarkTask 2` changes the 2nd task in the displayed task list back to not done.